AriaSalvatrice/AriaModules/README.md

 The **External Scale** input and output can encode a scale as a 12-channel polyphonic cable, where enabled notes have a continuous 10V signal (anything above 0V works), and disabled notes, 0V.
 This way of expressing a scale is supported by my other modules, such as **Arcane** and **Darius**.
 Try out hacking this data bus with my splitters and mergers!

-After patching in an unchanging **external scale**, if you edit the settings from another sources (e.g., turning the scale knob), you can unplug and replug the **external scale jack to reload it.
+After patching in an unchanging **External Scale**, if you edit the settings from another sources (e.g., turning the scale knob), you can unplug and replug the **External Scale** jack to reload it.

 ### Scene memory

 You can save up to 16 scales in **QQQQ**.
 The slots are the top right of the module:

 - **Scene slot**: Those 16 buttons allow you to save 16 different scales.
 Navigating to a scene slot loads that scale, and changes to the scale from any source are saved to the active scene.
 TODO:You can right-click on those buttons to copy and paste scales.
-You can map those buttons via MIDI!
+Currently, mapping the scene slots via MIDI doesn't work well.
 - **Scene input**: Navigates the scenes via CV.
 Useful with a step sequencer!
-Accepts 0V~10V.
+Accepts 0V~10V by default, FIXME:but you can change it to notes in the C2~E3 range from the right-click menu.
 When plugged in, the buttons can't be operated manually anymore.

 The scenes only save the scales: the positions of the knobs are global.